Carbon cycle: Land use changes

 Since the invention of agriculture, humans have directly and gradually influenced the carbon cycle over century-long timescales by modifying the mixture of vegetation in the terrestrial biosphere.
 Over the past several centuries, direct and indirect human-caused land use and land cover change (LUCC) has led to the loss of biodiversity, which lowers ecosystems' resilience to environmental stresses and decreases their ability to remove carbon from the atmosphere.
 More directly, it often leads to the release of carbon from terrestrial ecosystems into the atmosphere.

 Deforestation for agricultural purposes removes forests, which hold large amounts of carbon, and replaces them, generally with agricultural or urban areas.
 Both of these replacement land cover types store comparatively small amounts of carbon so that the net result of the transition is that more carbon stays in the atmosphere.
 However, the effects on the atmosphere and overall carbon cycle can be intentionally and/or naturally reversed with reforestation.

-Herbivore impacts

-Increased herbivore populations can alter the amount of carbon dioxide produced from a ecosystem, overall impacting the carbon cycle.
-Large mobile herbivores have the ability to alter both the above and below ground composition of a ecosystem, through selective feeding, trampling, and waste, all of which decrease plant production.
-Selectively feeding on high quality plants decreases the aboveground plant composition, on the other hand trampling results in soil compaction resulting in higher soil bulk density and less soil oxygen.
-The amount of carbon dioxide released back into the atmosphere is increased due to large herbivores waste.
-The impact large herbivores have on the ecosystem suggest their importance to the carbon cycle, as with the help of natural disturbances, increased herbivore populations can shift a carbon sink to a source.
-The boreal forest is a prime example of how increased herbivore populations can negatively impact a ecosystem.
-Increased herbivore populations significant negative impact on the ecosystem, suggests that they can even be identified as a invasive species.